One Week Sailing Camps - No experience needed and all levels are welcome.

 All students should bring (or wear) swimsuits, a towel for drying off, and a change of dry clothes or a spare tee shirt.
 If possible please mark the clothing with a waterproof marker so we can identify the owner.
-Because there are no secure places at the Shack to store valuables we discourage student from bringing large amounts of money, cell phones, iPods, and other devices to class.
+Because there are no secure places to store valuables we discourage student from bringing large amounts of money, cell phones, iPods, and other devices to class.

 Students must wear waterproof sunscreen SPF30 or higher.

 Optional gear includes: Reef walkers, gloves, helmets, and sunglasses.